-Abstract.
-This paper describes the improvements on robots, their operation and strategies developed by Team Yıldız.
-Since our last appearance in RoboCup Open in Germany, team has decided to concentrate on full autonomy.
-This was the result of experiences gained during the competition in 2013.
-The team especially worked on efficient navigation, mapping and victim detection strategies.
-Our team decided to join this year's competition with a single four wheeled robotic car.
-Although a new model of a tracked robot is under development it will not be used during this year's championship.
+Abstract-This paper describes the improvements on robots, their operation and strategies developed by Team Yıldız.
+Since our last appearance in RoboCup Open in Germany, our team concentrated on full autonomy.
+As a result of experiences gained during the competition in 2015, the team especially worked on efficient navigation, mapping and victim detection strategies and developed its own algorithms.
+Our team decided to join this years competition with a single four wheeled robotic car.
+A new model of a tracked robot is also developed it will not be used during this years championship.